Fiarzen/Streaming-data-project/README.md

 ### AWS Lambda Function

-The package includes a Lambda handler that can be used in AWS Lambda, along with a terraform file that can be used to test the functionality
+The package includes a Lambda handler that can be used in AWS Lambda, along with a terraform file that can be used to test the functionality(see bottom of readme for more info)

 ## API Reference